 - Many houses that sell for more have light blue bathrooms and taupe-colored living rooms.

 This same site also found that houses with walls painted in dark red or brown “sold for as much as $2,310 less than expected.
-So if you really do want to sell your house in Council Bluffs, avoid these kinds of brash, outrageous colors.
+So if you really do want to sell your house in Omaha, avoid these kinds of brash, outrageous colors.
 And homes with creamy bright yellow exteriors “sold for $3,408 less than expected.”
 For more information on colors to avoid, contact your local Council Bluffs or Omaha real estate agent at 402-378-9462.

 For your living room, go with light beiges and gray-browns.
 According to real estate experts, “It will help the room feel more cozy and welcoming.
 It also could tack an average of $2,000 to the sale price of your home.”
 They also recommend accenting the beige with a white fireplace and baseboards, as well as using some natural wood accents.